-- Sexual harassment or assault of any student or school personnel. - Possessing, distributing, or accessing lewd or pornographic images, including of oneself, whether stored, transmitted, or generated electronically or in the form of written material or pictures. - Fighting or assaulting any person. - Direct threat against the life of a student, staff member, or other person associated with a school event. - Hazing, bullying, or taunting; or attempting to intimidate or harass, directly or subtly, any school personnel, student, or other individual present at any event associated with the District. - Use of profane or obscene language. - Excessive truancy, tardiness, or class-cutting after warnings. - Theft, destruction of property, or possession of stolen property belonging to the school, staff, or other students or any other person associated with a school event. - Unauthorized access or misuse of a computer program or network, and/or any creation or use of Internet webpages, social media, or email that materially or substantially interferes with, disrupts, or deleteriously affects any staff member, student, or the educational process. - Any unauthorized audio or video recording of any student or staff member, and/or any unauthorized distribution of any image or recording of any student or staff member without the full knowledge and consent of the individual being recorded. - Unauthorized use of electronic communication devices. - Possession, use, sale, or distribution of any intoxicant, alcoholic beverage, "look-alike" alcoholic beverage, illegal drug, "look-alike" drug, or narcotic, or exhibiting the odor of alcohol or any illegal drug, narcotic, or controlled substance.
+- Fighting or assaulting any person. - Direct threat against the life of a student, staff member, or other person associated with a school event. - Hazing, bullying, or taunting; or attempting to intimidate or harass, directly or subtly, any school personnel, student, or other individual present at any event associated with the District. - Use of profane or obscene language. - Excessive truancy, tardiness, or class-cutting after warnings. - Theft, destruction of property, or possession of stolen property belonging to the school, staff, or other students or any other person associated with a school event. - Unauthorized access or misuse of a computer program or network, and/or any creation or use of Internet webpages, social media, or email that materially or substantially interferes with, disrupts, or deleteriously affects any staff member, student, or the educational process. - Any unauthorized audio or video recording of any student or staff member, and/or any unauthorized distribution of any image or recording of any student or staff member without the full knowledge and consent of the individual being recorded. - Unauthorized use of electronic communication devices. - Possession, use, sale, or distribution of any intoxicant, alcoholic beverage, "look-alike" alcoholic beverage, illegal drug, "look-alike" drug, or narcotic, or exhibiting the odor of alcohol or any illegal drug, narcotic, or controlled substance.
 This prohibition includes any attempt to sell or solicitation to obtain an illegal substance. - Possession, control, transfer, use or attempt to use, threat to use, conspiracy to use, or aiding or abetting use of a weapon.
-For purposes of this policy, a weapon includes guns, rifles, shotguns, knives, brass knuckles, billy clubs, chains, bombs, flares, smoke bombs, explosives, incendiary devices, devices designed to incapacitate through electro-shock (ie. Tasers and stun weapons), or any item defined by applicable federal or state law as a weapon, and look-alikes of these types of weapons.
+For purposes of this policy, a weapon includes guns, rifles, shotguns, knives, brass knuckles, billy clubs, chains, bombs, flares, smoke bombs, explosives, incendiary devices, devices designed to incapacitate through electro-shock (i.e. Tasers and stun weapons), or any item defined by applicable federal or state law as a weapon, and look-alikes of these types of weapons.
 Such items as baseball bats, tools, bottles, locks, sticks, pencils, laser pointers, or pens also will be considered weapons when used or attempted to be used to cause bodily harm.
-Attempt to use includes any threat to use. - Participation in games of chance. - Commission of a felony. - Act(s) of arson.

-- Gang activity.

-- Bomb threat.

-- Setting off a false fire alarm.

-- Possession and/or use of any laser device.

-- Any student behavior or activity that actually causes or reasonably forecasts the occurrence of substantial disruption or interference with school or school activities.
+Attempt to use includes any threat to use. - Participation in games of chance. - Commission of a felony. - Act(s) of arson. - Gang activity. - Bomb threat. - Setting off a false fire alarm. - Possession and/or use of any laser device. - Any student behavior or activity that actually causes or reasonably forecasts the occurrence of substantial disruption or interference with school or school activities.

-A "look-alike" is any substance or item which is not, but reasonably appears to be, or is represented to be, the real substance or item.
+$A \verb|''look-alike|'' is any substance or item which is not, but reasonably appears$ to be, or is represented to be, the real substance or item.
 Examples are a toy gun which is very difficult to distinguish, except upon close examination, from an actual gun; or a green leafy plant material which is not, but is claimed, believed, or appears to be, marijuana.